 The 9th character of your vehicle identification number is commonly referred to as a “check digit”.
-This is a number based upon the value of each character of the VIN assigned to Your RV.
-It is a complicated algebraic equation and it’s a safeguard to prevent fraudulent VIN numbers.
+This is a number based upon the value of each character of the RV VIN check assigned to Your RV.
+It is a complicated algebraic equation and it’s a safeguard to prevent fraudulent RV VIN numbers.

 The 10th alpha or numeric character will indicate the year your rig was manufactured.
 This is based on a 30-year differential, so some characters will match.
 However, it should be very easy to determine the age of your RV just by looking at it.

 Model Year Character Codes

 |B||1981 or 2011|